Eslam-Samir-Ragab/Sequence-database-curator/README.md

 `python sddc.py -in (input_file) -p -out (output_file) -mode filter -flt_by name -flt_file (filter_file) -approach inclusive`

+if you want to filter a protein sequences inclusively by keyword(s) (i.e. you want to retrieve only seqeunces that you've specified the keywords (separated by a comma) in their names) use the following command

+`python sddc.py -in (input_file) -p -out (output_file) -mode filter -flt_by name -flt_file (filter_file in csv) -approach inclusive -kw`

 if you want to filter a protein sequences exclusively by name (i.e. you want to retrieve the seqeunces that aren't present in your filter file) use the following command

 `python sddc.py -in (input_file) -p -out (output_file) -mode filter -flt_by name -flt_file (filter_file) -approach exclusive`

+if you want to filter a protein sequences exclusively by keyword(s) in their names (i.e. you want to retrieve the seqeunces that certain keywords (separated be a comma) aren't present in your filter file) use the following command

+`python sddc.py -in (input_file) -p -out (output_file) -mode filter -flt_by name -flt_file (filter_file in csv) -approach exclusive -kw`

 if you want to filter a nucleotide sequences by sequence (only exclusive) use the following command